-- Takasbank Risk Management Regulation; - Takasbank Operational Risk Management Procedure; - Takasbank Directive on Internal Capital Adequacy Assessment Process; - Takasbank Procedure on Stress Testing Program Policy and Implementation Principles; - Takasbank Business Continuity Directive, Takasbank Business Continuity Procedure, Emergency Action Plan, Service Recovery Plans, Disaster Operation and Data Centers Transition Plan, Communications Plan; - Takasbank Recovery Plan and Takasbank Orderly Wind-Down Plan; - Credits Directive: - Directive on Credit Rating and Assessment Systems General Principles and the Procedures on Credit Ratings and Assessment Principles prepared separately for the Banks, Brokerage Firms and Other Financial Institutions in accordance with this Directive; - Directives prepared for the markets to which the CCP service is provided and the Market Procedures issued with reference to such Directives; - Directive on Central Counterparty Risk Management Implementation Principles; - Directive on Central Counterparty Collateral Management Implementation Principles; - Directive on Central Counterparty Default Management Implementation Principles are the basic documents establishing the framework of both corporate and central counterparty risk management.
+- Takasbank Risk Management Regulation; - Takasbank Operational Risk Management Procedure; - Takasbank Directive on Internal Capital Adequacy Assessment Process; - Takasbank Procedure on Stress Testing Program Policy and Practice Principles; - Information Systems Risk Management Procedure, - Takasbank Business Continuity Directive, Takasbank Business Continuity Procedure, Takasbank Business Continuity Plan, Takasbank Emergency Action Plan, Takasbank Information Systems Continuity Service Recovery Plan, Takasbank Business Continuity Communication Plan, Takasbank Epidemic Action Plan,; - Takasbank Recovery Plan and Takasbank Orderly Wind-Down Plan; - Takasbank Credits Directive; - Directive on Credit Rating and Assessment Systems General Principles and the Procedures on Credit Ratings and Assessment Principles prepared separately for the Banks, Brokerage Firms and Other Financial Institutions in accordance with this Directive; - Directives prepared for the markets to which the CCP service is provided and the Market Procedures issued with reference to such Directives; - Takasbank Central Counterparty Risk Management Implementation Principles Directive, - Takasbank Central Counterparty Collateral Management Implementation Principles Directive, - Takasbank Central Counterparty Default Management Implementation Principles Directive, - Takasbank CCP Risk Committee Establishment and Working Principles Directive, - Takasbank Over-the-Counter Derivatives Default Management Group Practice Principles are the basic documents establishing the framework of both corporate and central counterparty risk management.
 All financial and non-financial risks that Takasbank is exposed to are identified, measured and restricted with credit, risk, trade, collateral, custody or concentration limits; the signal values which would trigger the warning mechanism upon approaching to the risk limits are determined; the regulatory and/or internal capital is allocated for the risks; and the decision-making and management mechanism and the measures to be taken in case of physical or financial emergency situations are already specified.